GoogleCloudPlatform/genai-databases-retrieval-app/docs/deploy_extension_service.md

         gcloud run services proxy extension-service --port=8080 --region=us-central1
     ```

-    If you get a prompt to install proxy, select Y to install.
+    If you are prompted to install the proxy, reply *Y* to install.

 1. Finally, use `curl` to verify the endpoint works: